Kenvue IPO: Everything you need to know about the JNJ spin off

 Johnson & Johnson consumer spin off

-The new company will be called Kenvue, according to the company’s SEC filing for its initial public offering (IPO).

-The spinoff is expected to be completed by November 2023 – plans started in November 2021 and were given a timeframe of 18 to 24 months.
-The company estimates the cost will be between $500 million and $1 billion.

-JNJ expects a tax-free spinoff, as they’ll be listing at least 80.1% of the business, which is the minimum required for a tax-free process.
+JNJ planned for a tax-free spin off, as they’ll be listing at least 80.1% of the business, which is the minimum required for a tax-free process.

 Why is Johnson and Johnson going to split?